department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-findings.md

     4. (landing page only) Add details on what is/not harassment, especially verbal comments, along with messaging about if you feel uncomfortable, there's no need to satisfy specific rules or definitions of harassment.
 Ideally hide such details under links/accordions to avoid triggering.
     5. (poster only) Minimize the number of words so it's easy to scan and understand in a short amount of time.
 Consider deleting the "What harassment is and when to report it" section at the bottom.

+1. We need to get people more comfortable with reporting harassment. **Providing an online form to report harassment** would help and is expected by many Veterans.

+1. Consider **making the anonymous reporting option more clear** by adding the accordion on the same line as "Your name and contact information" under "Information we'll ask you to share", and also describing it in a more conversational tone.

-1. Reconsider the audience of these harassment reporting materials:
+1. Revisit the audience of these harassment reporting materials:
-    1. Victims of harassment and witnesses of harassment--Highlight the importance of reporting harassment that you winess because that can help reduce the burden to report on the victims of harassment.
+    1. **Victims of harassment and witnesses of harassment**--Highlight the importance of reporting harassment that you winess because that can help reduce the burden to report on the victims of harassment.
-    2. All genders including women and non-binary folks--With the current gender-neutral language, some women may feel unseen as targets of harassment.
+    2. **All genders including women and non-binary** folks--With the current gender-neutral language, some women may feel unseen as targets of harassment.
 Consider acknowledging women specifically by using the word "women" in some places in the materials.

+## We need to talk about VA processes and services

 1. **Simplify the harassment reporting process to reduce the burden on the person reporting** because they may be distraught and not know whether what happened is assault, sexual assault, or harassment.
 Give them simple options for reporting so they don't have to try multiple options when they're upset.

-For example, provide only one phone number for reporting by phone so they don't have to figure out whether to call 911 or somewhere else.
-The people who receive these calls or in-person reports need trauma-informed training in what to do and how to support people who are reporting harassment.
+    3. The people who receive harassment reporting calls or in-person reports need trauma-informed training in what to do and how to support people who are reporting harassment.
 This includes VA providers and VA-contracted providers, who also might receive harassment reports.

-1. To report harassment by phone, there needs to be one phone number that you can call ANYTIME day or night.
+    1. To report harassment by phone, **there needs to be one phone number that you can call ANYTIME day or night** so you don't have to choose from multiple numbers.
 We need to focus on the user experience of the person gathering up the courage to report.
 The current phone number with limited hours and days will lead to fewer harassment reports and also likely erodes trust in VA.
 If there are some hours/days that the phone number isn't answered, there needs to be a message on it that tells callers how to report harassment in another way.

-1. We need to get people more comfortable with reporting harassment.
-Providing an online form to report harassment would help.

-1. Consider making the anonymous reporting option more clear by adding the accordion on the same line as "Your name and contact information" under "Information we'll ask you to share", and also describing it in a more conversational tone.

 3. The new web page and poster on harassment reporting is only one part of a larger communication plan needed across all of VA and individual facilities that needs to speak to ALL Veterans, including women who have been repeatedly harassed at VA, about what systemic changes are happening.
+    1. Don't promise that you're fixing the world but say what you're trying to do.
+We shouldn't oversell how fast VA can change.
-One research participant suggested handing out a little card that has the the harassment reporting phone numbers, just like is currently done with VCL.
+    2. One research participant suggested handing out a little card that has the the harassment reporting phone numbers, just like is currently done with VCL.

-4. VA has to **prove by *action* that that they'll do something useful with harassment reports**.
+5. VA has to **prove by *action* that that they'll do something useful with harassment reports**.
 It's not enough to say on a web page that VA will do something.
+Look at VA sites with a lot of harassment reports and see how they're run.
+Perhaps their leaders and employees need more training on recognizing and handling harassment onsite.

 # Next Steps